 May inspect houses for compliance with the Standard Housing Code; performs initial and final inspections for rehabilitation projects; also may recommend condemnation of properties and structures.

 May survey the City for code violations such as overgrown lots, trash, debris, and abandoned vehicles; researches to secure name and address of owner; prepares correspondence notifying owner of the violation, requesting resolution under terms of the ordinance, and follows up to ensure compliance.

 Handles responses to complaints received by the department; researches and notifies complainant of resolution.

 May prepare and present cases before the City's Code Enforcement Board.

 B. MARGINAL FUNCTIONS

 Ability to use a computer to perform database functions.

-A. TRAINING AND EXPERIENCEHigh school diploma, GED, or certificate of competency recognized by the State of Florida, supplemented with a minimum 5 years certifiable experience working in the construction field, or an equivalent combination of training and experience.
+High school diploma, GED, supplemented with a minimum 5 years certifiable experience working in the construction field,.

 Must possess or obtain within 90 days of employment, provisional licensing as a Building Inspector through the Florida Department of Business and Professional Regulation.